Skip to main content

 • About 9–10 ft (≈2.7–3.0 m) or farther: 75″ and larger classes start to feel proportional when the wall and budget allow.

-Ready with your two finalists?
+Got two finalists?
 Open TV comparison tool